 Let's talk about that tunnel building technology.
 Several years ago, Elon Musk launched yet another new company, and I think it was actually kind of a joke at first.
 The name of it was the Boring Company.
 And of course, this was a company dedicated to drilling tunnels.
 But like everything else, the goal was to do it much faster and much cheaper than anything that had been done before.

-So the goal of the boring company machinery is to outrun a snail.
+So the goal of The Boring Company machinery is to outrun a snail.
 Yes, they actually have a snail in their offices, and the idea is to do something that no tunnel boring machine has done to date, which is to go faster than that snail.
-Now the Boring Company has already board a one mile test tunnel in Los Angeles.
+Now the Boring Company has already bored a one mile test tunnel in Los Angeles.
 This has confirmed that it's feasible, and that it costs about what I said a moment or two ago.
 They're approved to build the Las Vegas Convention Center loop.
 They're proposing one for Chicago O'Hare to Downtown, as well as projects in Los Angeles and one linking Washington D. C. To Baltimore.

 What about inter city transportation?